 I believe anyone with a digital camera has to have a backup plan with at least another copy of all the pictures and videos.
 So, for the next few weeks I’ll be writing about efficient ways to backup up your pictures and hopefully some simple ways by which you can do this operation yourself.

-- I had to replace my main hard drive twice in the last 7 years due to hardware failure – hard drives DO crash!
+Whether you use a spinning hard disk or a fast and quiet SSD, computer components do fail.
+If I only have one copy of my digital photos, then sooner or later I can actually loose them all.
+I had to replace my main hard drive twice in the last 7 years due to hardware failure – hard drives DO crash!
 Very good thing I had a backup copy of all my pictures.

 I had to reformat my main hard drive a few times during the last 10 years due to operating system failure.
 Yes operating systems like Windows 10 and Mac OSX are getting better and have become reliable, but software errors still happen and can ruin your storage device.
 So, having a working backup is crucial for my peace of mind.

 4. Complete Computer Crashes Still Happen

 I did have one total computer crash in the last 10 years.
 The main motherboard of my computer failed completely…it was dead.
 When this happens, having a complete backup of my digital photos was unbelievably comforting.

 5. I Have Lots of Priceless Photos & Videos

 I have accumulated over 200,000 pictures and videos over the last 10+ years.
 These memories are invaluable to my family and I can’t imagine what it would mean if they would be lost.

 Are you convinced you need to have at least one extra copy of all your photos?
 I hope you are, because all our memories these days are digital and computer components do fail.
 Are you prepared?

 Essentials for organizing your digital photosHere are the essential products and services I have come to rely on for many years to keep my media collection organized and safe.
 Even though these are affiliate links, I wholeheartedly recommend them.